numpy/numpy/doc/source/reference/c-api.iterator.rst

 .. cfunction:: int NpyIter_GetShape(NpyIter* iter, npy_intp* outshape)

     Returns the broadcast shape of the iterator in ``outshape``.
-    This can only be called on an iterator which supports coordinates.
+    This can only be called on an iterator which is tracking a multi-index.

     Returns ``NPY_SUCCEED`` or ``NPY_FAIL``.